Best Crypto Cards in Chile (2026)

 Local currency: CLP

 Chile is LATAM's most economically stable market with the region's highest GDP per capita (over USD 17,000), OECD membership since 2010, and the continent's best institutional governance.
-The CMF (Comision para el Mercado Financiero) provides regulatory clarity through the Ley Fintech passed in January 2023 - making Chile the second Latin American country (after Mexico) with comprehensive fintech legislation.
+The CMF (Comision para el Mercado Financiero) provides regulatory clarity through the Ley Fintech passed in January 2023, which made Chile the second Latin American country (after Mexico) with broad fintech legislation.

-The CLP (Chilean Peso) floats freely, meaning every international crypto card transaction involves FX conversion - making low FX fees a priority.
+The CLP (Chilean Peso) floats freely, so every international crypto card transaction involves FX conversion, which makes low FX fees a priority.

 Our Chile fee comparison reveals the gap: Banco de Chile, BancoEstado, and Santander Chile debit cards earn zero cashback and charge 2-4% FX markup on non-CLP purchases.
 A crypto card funded with stablecoins provides FX fees from 0% to 1.75% plus cashback that Chilean banks simply do not offer.
 Chile's tech-savvy urban population in Santiago, Valparaiso, and Concepcion drives strong crypto adoption, supported by Buda.com (Chilean-founded, LATAM's most established exchange).